dnizzolo/ski/README.md

 * `occurs-free-p` - check if a variable occurs free in a term.
 * `print-term` - print a parsable representation of a term.
 * `term-equal` - check if two terms are equal.
-* `reduce-term` - reduce a term to its beta normal form.
+* `reduce-term` - reduce a term to its normal form.
 * `driver-loop` - a REPL for combinatory logic.
 * `combinator-term` - base class for combinatory logic terms.
 * `combinator-term-p` - check if an object is a combinatory logic